Environmental Chemistry: Organic Pollutants

 Data Analysis

-The data from organic pollutant analyses can be used to assess the levels of contamination in the environment and to identify potential sources of contamination.
+Data from organic pollutant analyses are used to assess the levels of contamination in the environment and to identify potential sources of contamination.
 Data analysis can also be used to track the fate and transport of organic pollutants in the environment.

 Applications